Shaurya33/COMSOC-Task/Data Analysis/Question.md

 Each row in the task datafile corresponds to a single observation.

-The following variables are provided to us:
+The following variables are provided to us:-

-id : station identification code date : date in YYYY-MM-DD format (e.g. 2012-01-24 = January 24, 2012)
+id : station identification code

+date : date in YYYY-MM-DD format (e.g. 2012-01-24 = January 24, 2012)

 element : indicator of element type

 TMAX : Maximum temperature (tenths of degrees C)

-TMIN : Minimum temperature (tenths of degrees C) value : data value for element (tenths of degrees C)
+TMIN : Minimum temperature (tenths of degrees C)

+value : data value for element (tenths of degrees C)

 For this assignment, we must: